 Tamaterau has been undergoing a series of beautification projects and now a renaming of the reserve is being considered.

-We’d like to get feedback from you on the proposed name change before we do this.
+We wanted to get feedback from you on the proposed name change before we did this.

 A bit of background first